Estimate Time8 min

 Manage your taxes

-Capital gains: Securities held for more than 12 months before being sold are taxed as long-term gains or losses with a top federal rate of 23.8%, versus 40.8% for short-term gains (that is, 20% and 37% respectively, plus 3.8% Medicare surtax).
+Capital gains.
+Securities held for more than 12 months before being sold are taxed as long-term gains or losses with a top federal rate of 23.8%, versus 40.8% for short-term gains (that is, 20% and 37% respectively, plus 3.8% Medicare surtax).
 Being conscious of holding periods is a simple way to avoid paying higher tax rates, and note that federal tax rates are subject to change.
-Taxes are, of course, only one consideration.
+Taxes are only one consideration.
 It's important to consider the risk and return expectations for each investment before trading.
-Note: Special rules may apply to shares acquired through tax qualified equity compensation plans.
+Special rules may apply to shares acquired through tax qualified equity compensation plans.

-Fund or ETF selection: Mutual funds and exchange-traded funds (ETFs) vary in terms of tax efficiency.
+Fund or ETF selection.
+Mutual funds and exchange-traded funds (ETFs) vary in terms of tax efficiency.
 In general, passive funds tend to create fewer taxes than active funds.
 While most mutual funds are actively managed, most ETFs are passive, and index mutual funds are passively managed.
-What's more, there can be significant variation in terms of tax efficiency within these categories.
-So, consider the tax profile of a fund before investing.
+To add, there can be significant variation in terms of tax efficiency within these categories, so consider the tax profile of a fund before investing.

-Employer stock plans: Participation in your employer's stock plan benefit may carry nuanced, and potentially significant considerations both when selling company stock or filing taxes.
-(See Taxes and tax filing for more information).
+Employer stock plans.
+Participation in your employer's stock plan benefit may carry nuances, and potentially significant considerations both when selling company stock or filing taxes.

 Defer taxes